Rongr-xu/Statistical-Analysis/README.md

 # Statistical_Analysis
- These Statistical methods are often applied for Environmental Epidemiology
+ These Statistical methods are often applied in Environmental Epidemiology.